nehalineogi/azure-cross-solution-network-architectures/aks/README-docker-singlehost.md

 ```

-# Challenage #4 Dual Home a Container
+# Challenge #4 Dual Home a Container

 ```